Service broker is a communication service that is used by the Solver Private Host app. It monitors completion of tasks between multiple applications.

 If you restored the repository database on the SQL server or turn off the SQL server service and then enable it, then service broker is disabled and would need to be enabled.
 You may get following error message on web portal or something related to service broker.

-Here is a cycle that explain the process that Private host goes through when running a report.
+Here is a cycle that explains the process that Private Host goes through when running a report.

 How to enable Service Broker?

-1. Check if service broker is enabled first before making any changes.
+- Check if Service Broker is enabled first before making any changes.
 Here is the query to verify if service broker is enabled.

 SELECT is_broker_enabled FROM sys.databases WHERE name = 'Solver_Repository';

-2. To enable Service Broker, it requires you to put the repository into single user mode, start service broker, and then put the repository back into multi-user mode.
+- To enable Service Broker, it requires you to put the repository into single user mode, start service broker, and then put the repository back into multi-user mode.
+The below query will perform that action on the Repository Database.